Yoast/wordpress-seo/README.md

 Read more about [using Composer with WordPress SEO](https://github.com/Yoast/wordpress-seo/wiki/Using-Composer).

-This will download the latest development version of WordPress SEO by Yoast.
+This will download the latest development version of Yoast SEO.
 While this version is usually stable, it is not recommended for use in a production environment.

 Support
 -------
-This is a developer's portal for WordPress SEO by Yoast and should not be used for support.
+This is a developer's portal for Yoast SEO and should not be used for support.
 Please visit the [support forums](https://wordpress.org/support/plugin/wordpress-seo).

 Reporting bugs